How to Use Email Marketing to Grow Your Small Business

 Create Interesting Content Which Resonates With Your Audience

 Email marketing sounds like a complete snoozefest to the majority of people, including business owners.
 And that’s because a lot of emails you get in your inbox are snoozefest material – stuff that goes straight to the bin.
 But every once in a while, you might get an email that starts with an interesting anecdote and speaks directly to your interests, and you’re compelled to follows its call to action.

 You want to make your content interesting and engaging.
 Remember, providing value is key.
 And in order to do that, you can’t be sending out mass emails to everyone.
 That’s why it’s important to segment your contacts into smaller lists.
 You can segment them based on:

 - Purchase behaviour (number of purchases, product preferences, purchases during sales, etc.)

 - Brand loyalty (are they long-term customers or fresh subscribers)

 Write your content in a conversational tone, speaking directly to your audience – and always keep it simple.

 Lastly, don’t forget the visuals.
 The design of your email is an important element which will help grab attention and influence the reader’s perception of your brand.
-For each type of email that you’re sending out, choose a template which reflects your brand voice (do you want something quirky, futuristic, loud, exceptionally clean?).
+For each type of email that you’re sending out, choose a template which reflects your brand voice – do you want something quirky, futuristic, loud or exceptionally clean?